johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Facts about Hitler:
    > Used to have regular mustache, trimmed version was something WWI so thier gas masks sealed properly.
    > Keeping the trimmed mustache was a signal to his audiance that he was a warrior and that the was still being faught.

+- The holocaust is essentially/almost like a religious event.
+   > Happened seemingly out of nowhere/ taboos agianst asking why/how.